 David was eventually discovered by a group of sherpas from a later expedition.
 During an ascent they noticed Sharp just off the trail, barely alive and offering responsive moaning when queried.
 However when the sherpas reached David, he was not coherent, badly frostbitten, and only capable of repeating his name and expedition number.

 After giving David some oxygen, the sherpas attempted to help him climb down, but in his condition he was unable to stand under his own power.
 Realizing Sharp was not going to be able to move, the sherpas pulled David into the sunlight, hoping the sun exposure would provide some warmth.

 “Dying for Everest” – a short documentary outlining the David Sharp case including video of Sharp next to Green Boots:

-Some died peacefully in their sleep, some fall unconscious and freeze, while others (including those who fell or became injured) were left to die slowly of hypothermia.
+Some die in their sleep, some fall unconscious and freeze, while others (including those who fell or became injured) were left to die slowly of hypothermia.
 Until recently, the statistics were nearly one in four climbers dies attempting to reach the summit.